-Focusing on the most vulnerable, RUSHA has a Community Nutrition programme focusing on children under the age of 5 year.
-Pachaikilli Play Cente is a space where children learn through play.
-They interact with grandparents in the Elderly Care Centres.
-All people with chronic diseases like diabetes, hypertension, kidney diseases etc closely monitored.
-Patients with HIV are supported through counselling and treatments.
+RUHSA focuses on the most vulnerable.
+A part of this is the Community Nutrition programme, focusing on children under the age of 5 years.
+For example, the Pachaikilli Play Center is a space where children learn through play.
+Here, they interact with grandparents who are in RUHSA’s Elderly Care Centres.

-The experiences at RUHSA are shared through training programmes and courses including the BSc Medical Sociology and PG Diploma courses in health management and administration.
-Various short term courses include the training of Primary Health Workers, mid-level health and development workers and medical professionals.
+RUHSA shares its experience in providing both treatment and training, through various CMC Vellore educational programmes.
+These include the BSc Medical Sociology and PG Diploma courses in health management and administration.
+There also run various short term courses.
+For example, RUHSA teaches Primary Health Workers, health workers, development workers and medical professionals.